yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/06-create-dax-calculations-in-power-bi-desktop-advanced.md

     *The measure has been renamed to accurately reflect the updated formula.
 The DIVIDE() function divides the **Sales** measure (not modified by filter context) by the **Sales** measure in a modified context, which removes any filters applied to the **Region** table.*

-5. In the matrix visual, notice that the measure has been renamed and that a different values now appear for each group, country, and region.
+5. In the matrix visual, notice that the measure has been renamed and that different values now appear for each group, country, and region.

 6. Select the**Sales % All Region**, under **Formatting** select **Format** as **Percentage** with two  decimal places.